chimpytuts/darkpools-vault-subgraph/README.md

 # darkpools-vault-subgraph

-This document provides a step-by-step guide on how to deploy your subgraph to both Binance Smart Chain and Arbitrum using the provided scripts in your `package.json` file.
+This document provides a step-by-step guide on how to deploy your subgraph to BSC, Arbitrum anf Polygon using the provided scripts in your `package.json` file.
 Make sure you have completed the code generation, building, and authentication steps before proceeding with the deployment.

 ## Table of Contents